kanzenminarai/rcg/README.md

 ##### Formerly: _Random Character Generator_

 ### About
-Rcg or Random Character Generator is an open source software that generates random assortments of characters, like letters, numbers and symbols according to the inserted lenght and type of characters selected, all through the input.
+RCG is a open source software that generates random assortments of characters, like letters, numbers and symbols according to the inserted lenght and type of characters selected, all through the input.

 https://github.com/KanzenTaiwa/rcg/assets/120531165/c6787a2f-31de-4e86-aa95-384f26271783